 We also offer the AKC STAR PUPPY program for dogs under one year in classes taught by our CGC Evaluators.
 Participation is not required to take the class.

 8 PM classes: We offer a 25% discount for those attending the 8 PM classes.
-The discount is built into the registration.
+Price shown is the discounted price.

 For dogs that are 4 months old, or older.